spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 Returns the selected judgment value from the Manual Judgment stage whose name matches the input string.
 Note that `#judgment` is case sensitive:
 `${#judgment("my manual judgment stage")}` returns an error if your stage is named _"My Manual Judgment Stage"_.
+Note that this function is aliased to the spelling `#judgement`.

 ### #propertiesFromUrl(String)